kantorset/MexPackUnpack/README.md

   5  6
 ```

-For returning arrays of fixed width types (as well as floats and doubles) back to MATLAB/Octave they can be returned as a  [ptr_tuple](#type-aliases) of raw pointers, shared pointers, or unique pointers or as an array.
+For returning arrays of fixed width types (as well as floats and doubles) back to MATLAB/Octave they can be returned as a  [ptr_tuple](#type-aliases) of raw pointers, shared pointers, unique pointers,  an array, or as a ```std::vector```.
 Note that for arrays the array size must be included in the template type.
 Also, note that due to limitations of Boost PFR, while pointer tuples inside structs will correctly be returned to MATLAB/Octave as structs with array members, arrays (of the form ```T[N]```) inside of structs will generate a compilation error that the struct is not a simple aggregate.
 ```cpp
 #include "MexPackUnpack.h"
 #include "mex.h"